-Skill-based J&J
+WSDC Skill-based J&J

 We use the World Swing Dance Council (WSDC) Points Registry (see worldsdc.com for details) to determine eligibility for each WSDC Jack & Jill skill level division.
-Any skill-level division may also be entered with a successful petition.
+A different skill-level division may also be entered with a successful petition.
 (See rules above.)
+For your Primary Role: (See "roles" below)

-- 1. Newcomer J&J. Enter this division if: - You registered for a Newcomer Pass - You are relatively new to competition, and you haven't earned any Newcomer or Novice points at previous events - 2.
-Novice J&J. Enter this division if: - You did not register for a Newcomer Pass - You have earned fewer than 15 Novice points; or - You have earned 16-29 Novice points but wish to remain in this division - 3.
-Intermediate J&J. Enter this division if: - You have earned 16 or more Novice points (optional; you are required to move up to Intermediate with 30+ Novice points); or - You have earned 1-29 Intermediate points; or - You have earned 30-44 Intermediate points but wish to remain in this division - 4.
-Advanced J&J. Enter this division if: - You have earned 30 or more Intermediate points (optional; you are required to move up to Advanced with 45+ Intermediate points); or - You have earned 1 to 59 Advanced points; or - You have earned 60-89 points but wish to remain in this division - 5.
-Allstar J&J. Enter this division if: - You have earned 60 or more Advanced points
+- 1. WSDC Newcomer J&J. Enter this division if: - You registered for a Newcomer Pass - You are relatively new to competition, and you haven't earned any Newcomer or Novice points at previous events - 2.
+WSDC Novice J&J. Enter this division if: - You did not register for a Newcomer Pass - You have earned fewer than 15 Novice points; or - You have earned 16-29 Novice points but wish to remain in this division - · You have no Intermediate+ points - 3.
+WSDC Intermediate J&J. Enter this division if: - You have earned 16 or more Novice points (optional; you are required to move up to Intermediate with 30+ Novice points); or - You have earned 1-29 Intermediate points; or - You have earned 30-44 Intermediate points but wish to remain in this division - You have no Advanced+ points - 4.
+WSDC Advanced J&J. Enter this division if: - You have earned 30 or more Intermediate points (optional; you are required to move up to Advanced with 45+ Intermediate points); or - You have earned 1 to 59 Advanced points; or - You have earned 60-89 points but wish to remain in this division - · You have no Allstar+ points - 5.
+WSDC Allstar/Champion J&J. Enter this division if: - You have earned 60 or more Advanced points

 Note: Some competitors may be required to compete in a higher division in Strictly Swing, because their partner qualifies the partnership for the higher level.
-Competing or placing in a higher level Strictly Swing doesn't qualify you to compete at that level in a WSDC J&J.
+Competing or placing in a higher level Strictly Swing DOES NOT qualify you to compete at that level in a WSDC J&J.